A Lasry-Lions envelope approach for mathematical programs with complementarity constraints: Introduction

-One of the most widely used approaches for handling complementarity constraints is the regularization method, which relaxes \(G_i(x)H_i(x)=0\) to \(G_i(x)H_i(x)\leq\tau\) for all \(i\in\set{1,\ldots,p}\) and solves a sequence of subproblems as \(\tau\searrow0\), see~\cite{Hoheisel_2013,Kadrani_2009,Kanzow_2013,Scholtes_2001}.
-An alternative way is the penalty method, which incorporates the orthogonality constraints to the objective via a penalty term, i.e., \(f(x)+\rho \langle G(x),H(x) \rangle \), and solves a sequence of subproblems with increasing \(\rho>0\), see~\cite{Anitescu_2005,Anitescu_2007,Hu_2004}.
-However, both approaches typically require some restrictive assumptions, such as MPCC-MFCQ (see \cref{definition_MFCQ}) or second-order conditions, to ensure the global convergence.

-In addition, many MPCC-tailored algorithms have been developed, for example interior point~\cite{Raghunathan_2005}, active-set~\cite{Izmailov_2008}, and augmented Lagrangian methods~\cite{Jia_2023}, all of which have demonstrated good numerical performance.
-Nonlinear programming (NLP) solvers have also been successfully applied to MPCCs; see~\cite{Fletcher_2006,Izmailov_2012}.
-However, these methods often involve solving general nonlinear subproblems or rely on complex parameter tuning strategies, making them less attractive for practical implementation.
+On the algorithmic side, many numerical methods have been developed to solve MPCCs.
+One of the most widely used approaches for handling complementarity constraints is the regularization method, which relaxes the constraint \(G_i(x)H_i(x)=0\) to \(G_i(x)H_i(x)\leq\tau\) for all \(i\in\set{1,\ldots,p}\) and solves a sequence of regularized subproblems as \(\tau\searrow0\); see~\cite{Scholtes_2001}.
+Other relaxation strategies for \(G_i(x)H_i(x)=0\) have also been proposed; see~\cite{Hoheisel_2013,Kadrani_2009,Kanzow_2013,Kanzow_2015}.
+An alternative way is the penalty method, which incorporates the orthogonality constraints to the objective via a penalty term, i.e., \(f(x)+\rho \langle G(x),H(x) \rangle \), and solves a sequence of subproblems with increasing \(\rho>0\); see~\cite{Anitescu_2007,Hu_2004,Ralph_2004}.
+In addition, other types of MPCC-tailored algorithms have been introduced, including interior point~\cite{Leyffer_2006,Raghunathan_2005}, active-set~\cite{Izmailov_2008}, and augmented Lagrangian methods~\cite{Jia_2023}, all of which have demonstrated good numerical performance.
+Furthermore, nonlinear programming (NLP) solvers have also been successfully applied to MPCCs; see~\cite{Fletcher_2006,Izmailov_2012}.
+Most of methods in the literature analyze convergence in the limiting setting, showing that accumulation points satisfy one of the S/M/C-stationarity conditions under appropriate assumptions.
+However, the methods with complexity guarantees, which aim to find an approximate stationary point within a finite number of steps, have not yet been fully studied in the literature.
+Moreover, many existing methods often involve solving general nonlinear subproblems or rely on complex parameter tuning strategies, making them less attractive for practical implementation.
+Motivated by these observations, the goal of this paper is to develop an algorithm for MPCCs that is both easy to implement and equipped with complexity guarantees.

-Recently, a quadratic penalty method for nonconvex optimization was proposed in~\cite{Grapiglia_2023}, which features both simple subproblem structure and straightforward parameter tuning.
-Most notably, it eliminates the need for CQs by initializing from a near-feasible point.
-This makes it possible to treat equality, inequality and complementarity constraints in a unified framework.
-It is important to note, however, that the quadratic penalty for complementarity constraints corresponds to the Moreau envelope of their indicator function, which is nonsmooth.